 2. Stick two or three vertical bobby pins on the underside of the ponytail to keep the elastic lifted.

-3. To keep your curls nice and bouncy, enhance the ends with a curl-defining cream, like Hairstory’s Hair Balm ($36).
+3. To keep your curls nice and bouncy, enhance the ends with a curl-defining cream.
 You can also prep damp curls with this product if you plan to wash it before styling.